-While your doctor is your primary resource for diagnosis and care, this page will give you more information about your condition and your treatment options.
-Here’s what you can expect before, during, and after aneurysm flow diversion treatment with the Pipeline™ Flex embolization device.
+While your doctor is your primary resource for diagnosis and care, this page will give you more information about your condition and treatment options.
+Here’s what you can expect before, during, and after aneurysm flow diversion treatment with the Pipeline™ embolization device.

-First, the doctor will perform a series of exams and diagnostic procedures to fully assess the size, shape, and location of the brain aneurysm.
-Exams and procedures generally include diagnostic imaging, medical history review, physical examination, and blood tests.*
+First, the doctor will perform a series of exams to fully assess the size, shape, and location of the brain aneurysm.
+Exams and procedures generally include diagnostic imaging, medical history review, physical examination, and blood tests.

 The doctor will also prescribe some medications before the procedure.
-These will include but are not limited to:
+These may include: